vthib/boreal/benches/README.md

 ## Notes

-Tests done on a Ryzen 3900X with an SSD.
+Tests done on a Intel 7 265H with an SSD.
 Measurements for scanning duration may vary significantly depending on hardware, but the relative differences should stay relatively similar.